SUN in Your State

 Unfortunately, there are currently no arrangements in place for successfully completed SUN units to contribute towards the calculation of an ATAR in Queensland.
 You should refer to your school curriculum contact for all ATAR contribution queries.

-Victorian Certificate of Education units
+Victorian Certificate of Education Units

 You can complete the following pathways as part of your senior studies, and be eligible to receive credit toward their Victorian Certificate of Education (VCE) and ATAR via an increment on successful completion: